-Note that so far how to achieve higher precision based on the WVA scheme with the temporal pointer (in the time domain) is seldom investigated, especially under strong noise background (corresponding to the negative SNR).
-Nevertheless, when the quality estimation is not measured in the context of rigorous experiments, different effects in the environment will inevitably cause signal noises, which makes the measurement with the WVA more difficult.
-Thus, further study of the WVA under noise is imperative.
-In this paper, we proposed a modified weak measurement protocol with a temporal pointer, namely, auto-correlative weak-value amplification(AWVA).
+Note that so far, how to achieve higher precision based on the WVA scheme with the temporal pointer (in the time domain) is seldom investigated, especially under strong noise background (corresponding to the negative-dB SNR).
+Nevertheless, different effects in the environment will inevitably cause signal noise, which makes the measurement with WVA more difficult.
+Thus, further study of the WVA under strong noise is imperative.
+In this paper, we proposed a modified weak measurement protocol with a temporal pointer, namely, auto-correlative weak-value amplification (AWVA).
 It is motivated by the widely used auto-correlation technique for signal denoising in engineering~\cite{1701108,machines9060123,Takahashi2013}, where auto-correlation is a signal processing method describing the correlation of a signal with a delayed copy of itself~\cite{machines9060123}.
 The AWVA technique can realize the WVA scheme under strong noise background.
 In particular, the measurements with Gaussian white noises are studied at a certain signal-to-noise ratio (SNR).
 By simulating these measurements on Simulink and Matlab, we show that the measurement with AWVA is superior to the measurement with WVA under strong noise background.

 The paper is organized as follows.
-In Sec II.A, we briefly review the standard WVA technique for measuring a time delay $\tau$, which is served as the coupling strength in WVA.
-In Sec II.B, we derive the AWVA technique for the time delay $\tau$ measurement and introduce the auto-correlative intensity $\rm \Theta$ (units of voltage) to evaluate the weak value.
-In Sec III, we present both the WVA scheme and the AWVA scheme under the Gaussian white noises.
-In Sec IV, we show the analytic results with various types of noises and various coupling strengths.
-And Sec V is devoted to a summary and discussions.
+In Sec.
+II.A, we briefly review the standard WVA technique for measuring a time delay $\tau$, which serves as the coupling strength in WVA.
+In Sec.
+II.B, we derive the AWVA technique for the time delay $\tau$ measurement and introduce the auto-correlative intensity $\rm \Theta$ (units of voltage) to evaluate the weak value.
+In Sec.
+III, we present both the WVA scheme and the AWVA scheme under the Gaussian white noises.
+In Sec.
+IV, we show the analytic results with various types of noises and various coupling strengths.
+And Sec.
+V is devoted to a summary and discussions.